New York Data Security Act

 - Reasonably disposing of private information after it is no longer needed

-Who does the SHIELD Act apply to?
+Who will the SHIELD Act apply to?

 The SHIELD Act will apply to all companies handling the sensitive personal data of New York residents, whether they do business in New York or not.

-Penalties under the SHIELD Act
+Penalties under SHIELD

 How IT Governance can help